As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Not every option will be cost-effective or practical, and you should understand what choices will work best for your business.

 How will you sell your products or services?
+Will you work full time or part-time as a professional photographer?

 What does this mean?
 It means getting up from the computer and on the phone.